hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 You would then iterate over the `resource_maps` variable to get the maps of the specified resource in each module and iterate over the resources in those maps to access their attributes.
-Remember that this function will only locate modules (and hence resources) that are present in state.
+Remember that this function will only locate modules (and hence resources) that are present in the current state.

 You could define a similar `find_data_sources_from_state` function to find all data sources of a particular type from all modules by simply changing `resources[type]`